JCSMP Best Practices

 Recommendation

-• Exercise caution if a client application frequently creates temporary endpoints to ensure that the sum of all temporary endpoint spool sizes does not exceed the total spool size provisioned for the Message VPN.
+- Exercise caution if a client application frequently creates temporary endpoints to ensure that the sum of all temporary endpoint spool sizes does not exceed the total spool size provisioned for the message VPN.

-By default, the message spool quota of a Message VPN and endpoint is based on an over-subscription model.
-For instance, it's possible to set the message spool quota of multiple endpoints to the same quota as that of an entire Message VPN.
+By default, the message spool quota of a message VPN and endpoint is based on an over-subscription model.
+For instance, it's possible to set the message spool quota of multiple endpoints to the same quota as that of an entire message VPN.
 Temporary endpoints created by a client application default to 4000 MB for the Solace application and 1500 MB for the software event broker.
 When temporary endpoints are used extensively by a client application, the message spool over-subscription model can quickly get out-of-control when temporary endpoints are being created on-demand.
 Therefore, it's recommended that a client application overwrite an endpoint’s default message spool size to a value that is inline with expected usage, especially if temporary endpoints are heavily used.

-AD Window Size and max-delivered-unacked-msgs-per-flow
+Assured Delivery Window Size and max-delivered-unacked-msgs-per-flow

 Recommendation

-• The AD window size configured on the API should not be greater than the max-delivered-unacked-msgs-per-flow value that is set for a queue on the event broker.
+- The assured delivery window size configured on the API should not be greater than the

-max-delivered-unacked-msgs-per-flow controls how many messages the event broker can deliver to the client application without receiving back an acknowledgment.
-The Assured Delivery (AD) window size controls how many messages can be in transit between the event broker and the client application.
-So, if the AD window size is greater than max-delivered-unacked-msgs-per-flow, then the API may not be able to acknowledge the messages it receives in a timely manner.
-Effectively, the AD window size is bounded by the value set for max-delivered-unacked-msgs-per-flow.
-For instance, if the AD window size is set to 10, and max-delivered-unacked-msgs-per-flow is set to 5, then the event broker will effectively be limited to send out 5 messages at a time regardless of the client application’s AD window size setting of 10.
+controls how many messages the event broker can deliver to the client application without receiving back an acknowledgment.
+The assured delivery window size controls how many messages can be in transit between the event broker and the client application.
+So, if the assured delivery window size is greater than max-delivered-unacked-msgs-per-flow

-Refer to Configuring Max Permitted Number of Delivered Unacked Messages for instructions on how to set up max-delivered-unacked-msgs-per-flow on queues.
+Refer to Configuring Max Permitted Number of Delivered Unacked Messages for instructions on how to set up max-delivered-unacked-msgs-per-flow

-Number of Flows and AD Window Size
+Number of Flows and Assured Delivery Window Size

 Recommendation

 The API buffers received Guaranteed messages and, in general, also owns the messages and is responsible for freeing them.
-The amount of buffers used by a client is primarily determined by multiplying the Assured Delivery (AD) window size by the number of flows used per session.
-For example, if a receiving client application is using flows with an AD window size of 255 to bind to 10 different queues on an event broker, then the maximum buffer usage, given an average message size of 1 M, will be 2560 MB.
+The amount of buffers used by a client is primarily determined by multiplying the assured delivery window size by the number of flows used per session.
+For example, if a receiving client application is using flows with an assured delivery window size of 255 to bind to 10 different queues on an event broker, then the maximum buffer usage, given an average message size of 1 M, will be 2560 MB.
 If there are 10 such clients running on the same host, then 25.6 G of memory will be required.

 Similarly, the event broker dedicates a per-client egress queue to buffer the to be transmitted messages to the client application.
 By default, this is 20,000 work units, or an equivalent of 40 M worth of buffer as each work unit is 2048 bytes.
 For a per-client egress queue to support 2560 MB worth of buffering, the number of work units for this particular client will need to be increased to 130,560.
-Hence, depending on application usage, it's recommended that you dimension the AD window size in relation to the number of expected flows per session such that it will be within the default 20,000 work units worth of buffer per client connection.
+Hence, depending on application usage, it's recommended that you dimension the assured delivery window size in relation to the number of expected flows per session such that it will be within the default 20,000 work units worth of buffer per client connection.

 Error Handling and Logging